nitrogen/simple_bridge/README.markdown

 * *mochiweb_request_bridge.erl* - The request bridge module for Mochiweb.
 * *???_request_bridge.erl* - Support for more servers on the way.

-To extend the Simple Bridge to work with other HTTP servers (or other versions of Inets, Mochiweb, or Yaws), copy and modify inets_request_bridge.erl or mochiweb_request_bridge.erl.
+To extend the SimpleBridge to work with other HTTP servers (or other versions of Inets, Mochiweb, or Yaws), copy and modify inets_request_bridge.erl or mochiweb_request_bridge.erl.

 <h2>Response Bridges</h2>